cornell-dti/trends-in-web-dev-website/docs/lecture2.md

 `Hello, World!` should be printed on the terminal showing that the port is up and running and listening for requests.

 Use your web browser to navigate to `localhost:8080/getX`.
 You should see the value of `x`, 0, on the page.

+You can terminate the running of the script using CTRL/Command+C.

 ### Postman